 A.

-Table A. Statistics for two-way ANOVA on peak velocity residuals for each group, separately.
+Table A. Statistics for two-way ANOVA on peak velocity residuals for each PD condition, separately.
 PD ON had effects of motivation, contingency and a trend interaction of these (as motivation increased peak velocity only for the contingent condition).
-PD OFF had no overall effect of contingency (as peak velocity was higher for guaranteed conditions) and a borderline significant motivation*contingency interaction (as 10p had the highest velocity).
-HC had no significant effects or interactions. * = p < .05, ** = p < .01.
+PD OFF had no overall effect of contingency (as peak velocity was higher for guaranteed conditions) and a borderline significant motivation*contingency interaction (as 10p had the highest velocity). * = p < .05, ** = p < .01.